Copper Thieves Steal Lives A home where five generations once lived, laughed and loved

 After all, that’s what Mom and Earl did for a living.
 Throughout their small but tight-knit rural community (pop. less than 3,000), “Earl and Hope Thelander,” who were by no means wealthy, were well-known for their willingness to work hard, together, to buy and fix up older homes and apartment buildings and, if necessary, work with down-on-their-luck tenants so families still had a place to call home.

-My sister Kim and her husband Jon jumped at the opportunity to move out to the quiet rural home, and while my brother-in-law worked side-by-side with Earl putting new vinyl siding on the home, Mom and my sister wallpapered inside and redid floors.
+My sister Kim and her husband Jon jumped at the opportunity to move out to the quiet country home, and while my brother-in-law worked side-by-side with Earl putting new vinyl siding on the home, Mom and my sister wallpapered inside and redid floors.

 Mom and Earl never missed a beat.
 They kept working to improve the home, and Kim and Jon even went out to help as they readied the home for yet a new family.